Chase0115/TAFE_Intro_Programming-Python/README.md

 # TAFE_Intro_Programming-Python

+Hi, I'm Chase.
+I hope this assignment package help you to get a great mark.
-TAFE NSW introduction of programming assignment
+This repository for TAFE NSW introduction of programming subject.